top of page

 What are Vegetation Indices?

 Spectral vegetation indices, such as the Normalized Difference Vegetation Index (NDVI), provide an important diagnostic tool for measuring and understanding vegetative health.
-NDVI is diagnostic of vegetation biomass, productivity, stress, canopy fragmentation, and photosynthetic capacity.
+NDVI is diagnostic of vegetation biomass, stress, canopy fragmentation, and photosynthetic capacity.
 Scientists at FireWatch use proprietary algorithms to differentiate dead and dying vegetation from healthy vegetative species.

 Can satellite image data be used instead?